 Females have a large black spot on the forewing plus one on the hindwing, and the black basal area is larger than that of the male.
-(Females are shown in the picture above and in the one on the left.)
+(Females are shown in the pictures above.)

 In Britain the Large White is widespread and abundant in England and Wales, becoming more scarce towards the north of Scotland; it is also common and widespread throughout Ireland.
 Elsewhere this is a very common butterfly throughout mainland Europe, northern Africa and Asia.